Dr. Vibhuti Rana, PhD says... This article which elucidates the ill effects of excessive dairy consumption is medically correct.

 However, our sedentary lifestyles contribute to osteoporosis.
 Bone is like muscle; it grows and becomes stronger when you perform weight bearing exercise on a regular basis.
 So, tip of the day- lifting weights as a part of any exercise regimen will decrease your chances of developing osteoporosis!

 You also get much higher levels of calcium and other minerals from fruits and vegetables.
 Consuming high amounts of dairy actually blocks iron absorption contributing to iron deficiency in women not to mention the calcium leaching effect on the bones.
 If you're concerned about getting enough calcium consider eating high calcium foods.
 High calcium foods are kale, collard greens, mustard greens, cabbage, kelp, seaweed, watercress, chickpeas, broccoli, red beans, sesame seeds and raw nuts.

 Breast, prostate, and ovarian cancer

-One of these toxins is Dioxin, one of the most toxic substances in the world and is commonly found in dairy products.
-Remember too that when you eat dairy you are also ingesting antibiotics, pesticides, steroids, and hormones just as if you were eating meat directly because of modern commercial farming practices.
+One of these residues is Dioxin, one of the most toxic substances in the world and is commonly found in dairy products.
+Remember that when you eat dairy you are also ingesting antibiotics, pesticides, steroids, and hormones just as if you were eating meat directly because of modern commercial farming practices.